 Elementor knows that convenience is king – that’s why there are plenty of helpful features that reflect that statement.
 Want to retrieve previous versions of your page without having to click ‘undo’ multiple times?
-Revision History is your friend.
-Are you having trouble finding something difficult to find?
-You can use the Finder feature to help you.
+The Revision History button has got your back.
+Struggling with searching for something that may be difficult to find?
+The Finder feature can help you with that.
 Want to make some adjustments to the mobile version of your page?
-You can do so right away with Switch View.
+Switch View allows you to make changes right away.

-While Elementor may have lots to offer to individuals of all skill levels, we must not fully ignore a few of its disadvantages.
+Elementor has many benefits for people of all skill levels.
+However, it is not without its drawbacks.
 Firstly, most of the Elementor Pro features are obviously, not accessible to those who use the plugin for free.
 The dashboard might need to be responsive at times.
-And lastly, some editing refinements may not go exactly as you expect them to.
+Lastly, editing refinements might not work exactly as you expected.

 Elementor’s core version gives you an adequate number of page design tools you can use free of charge.
 However, if you want to gain access to additional features that are otherwise limited to Elementor Pro users, you may need to subscribe first to any of its five annual plans.

-These range from $49 a year with the Essential plan to $999 with the Agency plan.
+These prices range from $49 per year for the Essential plan to $999 for the Agency plan.
 The best thing about these subscriptions is that you can access any upgraded tool without limitations – the only limitation is the number of activations and website licenses.

 We now have a better understanding of Elementor and the potential benefits it offers.
 Let’s then compare it with other page-builder platforms in this list.
 There are eight of them, all of which enjoy a huge following and high critical esteem.

-These include WPBakery and Divi, Beaver Builder, WordPress’s newest editor Gutenberg as well Webflow, Brizy, the Thrive Architect plugin and Oxygen.
-Let’s start with Divi!
+These are Divi, WPBakery, Beaver Builder, WordPress’s newest editor Gutenberg, Webflow, the Thrive Architect plugin, Brizy, and Oxygen.
+Let’s begin with Divi!

 Elementor vs Divi

-Elegant Themes’ Divi builder is a popular page-builder plugin.
+The Divi builder from Elegant Themes is also a very popular page builder plugin.
 It’s been placed at the same level as Elementor regarding how much it offers to various users.

 Both have drag-and-drop interfaces that are powerful yet easy to use and are packed with flexible design tools.
 Divi is a WordPress theme, but not a plugin.
 It also doesn’t offer a free plan and has more useful features like split testing.

 Divi’s editing dashboard has a drag-and drop interface.
 However, if you look at it alongside Elementor, you will notice some differences.
-While the latter has all the options along the sidebar, Divi has a collapsible floating menu on the bottom of the screen, giving off a more minimalistic appeal.
+Divi’s editing dashboard has all the options in the sidebar.
+However, Divi has a collapsible floating screen menu at the bottom that gives off a minimalistic look.

 Page-Building and Customization

-Both plugins have the same styling options that don’t always require you to code unless necessary.
-Both also have similar theme-building features – Divi may have added it as recently as 2019, but Elementor has always had it in store even before then.
+Both plugins offer the same styling options and don’t require you to code.
+Both plugins have similar features for theme-building.
+Divi may have it added in 2019, but Elementor had it available long before that.

-Divi is more than just a WordPress plugin – it also comes bundled with the Divi theme, which has been dubbed over the years as the “most popular WordPress theme in the world.”
+Divi is not just a WordPress plugin.
+It also comes with the Divi theme.
+This theme has been called the “most popular WordPress theme” over the years.

 Individuals may either opt for a yearly access plan at $89 or a lifetime access tier at a one-time fee of $249.
-You will be able use Divi on unlimited sites and you will have access to all Elegant Themes products including the Divi theme.
+Regardless, not only will you be able to use Divi on unlimited websites, but you will also get access to all of the Elegant Themes products, including the Divi theme.

 Elementor vs WPBakery